agodi/Endpoint-Challenge/README.md

    ```sh
    python challenge.py <input-file>
    ```
-Replace the placeholder "<input-file>" with the full path to the file you desire to use as input.
+Replace \<input-file> with the full path to the file you desire to use as input.
 If no path is provided the script will try to use the default file included in this repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>